Nordic folklore: Kraken

+Kraken (lit. 'the Crookie') is a legendary massive sea-monster with tentacles, said to appear off the coasts of Norway.

+It is often depicted resembling a giant octopus or squid, albeit actual folklore is less defined.
+The Swedish encyclopedia Nordisk familjebok gave the following summation of the Kraken myth in 1884:

+Mare

-In Scandinavia, there was the Nattmara.
-The Mara (or, in English, "nightmare") appears as a skinny young woman, dressed in a nightgown, with pale skin and long black hair and nails.
-After turning into sand, they could slip through the slimmest crack in the wood of a wall and terrorize the sleeping by "riding" on their chest, thus giving them nightmares.
+In Scandinavia, there has been a widespread belief in the Mara.
+The Mara (or, in English, "nightmare") appears in many different forms, but would terrorize the sleeping by "riding" on their chest, thus giving them nightmares.
 (This appears to describe "apparitions" commonly seen and/or felt during episodes of sleep paralysis.)
-The Mara traditionally rode on cattle, which would be left drained of energy and with tangled fur at the Mara's touch.
+The Mara traditionally could ride on cattle, which would be left drained of energy and with tangled fur at the Mara's touch.
 Trees would curl up and wilt at the Mara's touch as well.
 In some tales, like the Banshee, they served as an omen of death.
-If one were to leave a dirty doll in a family living room, one of the members would soon fall ill and die of tuberculosis. ("Lung soot", another name for tuberculosis, referred to the effect of proper chimneys in 18th through 19th century homes.
+If one were to leave a dirty doll in a family living room, one of the members would soon fall ill and die of tuberculosis. ("Lung soot", another name for tuberculosis, referred to the effect of proper chimneys in 18th and 19th century homes.
 Inhabitants would therefore contract diseases due to inhaling smoke on a daily basis.)

 There was some discrepancy as to how they came into being.
 Some stories say that the Maras are restless children, whose souls leave their body at night to haunt the living.
 Another tale explains that if a pregnant woman pulled a horse placenta over her head before giving birth, the child would be delivered safely; however, if it were a son, he would become a werewolf, and if a daughter, a Mara.

-Nøkken

-Nøkken, näcken, or strömkarlen, is a dangerous fresh water-dwelling creature.
-The nøkk plays a fiddle to lure his victims out onto thin ice on foot or onto water in leaky boats, then draws them down to the bottom of the water where he is waiting for them.
-The nøkk is also a shapeshifter, who usually changes into a horse or a man in order to lure victims to him.
+Neck

+The Neck or the Nixie (nøkken, nøkken, näcken; nykur, nykur; näkki, näkk), among other names (strömkarlen, "the stream man"), is a dangerous and powerful fresh water-dwelling spirit.
+It plays an instrument to lure victims to water in order to drown them.
+It has commonly been used as a boogieman to keep children away from dangerous water, however, it is not really a malevolent being.
+If gifted goods, it can give music lessons.

+It is a shapeshifter, and appears in many shapes.
+In mainland Scandinavia, it often appears as a naked slender man, either an older bearded man, or a young fair man, but it can also appear as inanimate objects, such as underwater treasure, as well as animals.
+A common animal form is a white horse the water horse (bäckahästen, åhästen, "the brook horse"), which is the conventional form on the Faroese Islands.

+Selkie

+The Selkie is a mythical creature that is part-human and part-seal.
+According to legend, Selkies can shed their seal skins and transform into humans.
+There are many stories in Faroese folklore about Selkies falling in love with humans and leaving their sea life behind to live on land.